Existence of a supersymmetric extension of the gauged non-linear $\Sigma$-model and the transition from integrability to chaos: The gauged non-linear -model

 For the $\Sigma$-model and gauge fields we propose the following Ansatz

 where $(u,v)$ are two functions to be determined by the equations of motion, and $n\in \mathbb{Z}$.
 It can be shown that the energy and charge densities resulting from the Ansatz \eqref{eq:anzatz.1} are constant on the $(\vartheta, \varphi)$ plane.
-This allows us to interpret it as a baryonic layer, or in other words a nuclear \emph{lasagna} phase.
+This allows us to interpret it as a baryonic layer, or in other words a nuclear \emph{lasagna} phase. { Observe that the Ansatz is 4-dimensional in the sense that the fundamental fields depends on the four spacetime coordinates, which allow them to have a non-trivial topological charge.}

 The non-trivial dependence of the Ansatz on the three coordinates is chosen so that the topological current does not vanish.
 Indeed, from expression \eqref{eq:topological.charge} we get

 Here we defined $\alpha=n/\sqrt{2\kappa}\ell$.
 The corresponding topological charge would be non-vanishing as long as the time component integrates to a finite value in a space-like hypersurface, as